Port Said Egypt Travel Guide

 The low season (summer) offers considerably lower prices for accommodation and fewer crowds.

-Be aware of local health recommendations and maintain personal being safety-minded, especially in crowded areas.
+Be aware of local health advice and maintain personal awareness of your surroundings, notably in crowded spots.

 Consider comprehensive travel insurance for unexpected events, including medical emergencies or cancelled trips.